 He encourages two fellow slaves, Cassy and Emmeline, to run away.
 Later, when Simon Legree demands that Uncle Tom reveal their whereabouts, he refuses.
 A furious Legree orders his overseers to beat Uncle Tom to death.

 As he lay dying, Uncle Tom forgives the overseers, which inspires them to repent.
 George Shelby arrives with money to buy Uncle Tom's freedom.
-Sadly, he is too late.
+Sadly, it's too late.
 Uncle Tom dies before he can become a free man.

 George returns to his parents' farm in Kentucky and frees their slaves, telling them to always remember Uncle Tom's sacrifice and unshakable faith.
 That's actually just a bare outline of this classic epic novel.

 The publication of Uncle Tom's Cabin caused a national uproar.
 In the North, it was regarded as the bible of abolitionism and inspired many closet abolitionists to come out and join in the fight against slavery.

 In the South, the book was regarded as an outrage.
 It was called utterly false and slanderous - a criminal defamation of the South.
 Many Southern writers who supported slavery wrote literature dedicated to debunking Harriet Beecher Stowe's expose of the horrors of slavery.